 The roof on your home and business is a significant investment.
 You need to learn as much information as possible about any roofing contractors you hire to do installation or repair work on your roof.
-Although there are a lot of specific questions about your particular project you’ll need to ask, this is a good list of questions you should ask every roofing company that interviews for your business.
+Although there are a lot of questions for your roofing contractor that you’ll need to ask about the project, this is a good list for every roofing company that interviews for your business.

-1 – First some common sense.
-You need to have your contractor's license number so you can do some research at the Regitrar of Contractors website/office. they will have all complaints, if any, posted about the company that have been filed in the last 3 years.
+First some common sense questions for your roofing contractor.
+You need to have their license number so you can do some research at the Registrar of Contractors website/office.
+They will have all complaints, if any, posted about the company that have been filed in the last 3 years.
 You can also find out if their license is in good standing, the amount of their bond, if their license has ever been suspended and when it expires.
 You can find the name of the owner and how long they’ve had this license.
 All key information that tells you you’re dealing with a real, reputable contractor.

-9 – Last, but not least, what happens when it rains?
-How do they cover the project and what tyope of delays should you expect if the weather doesn’t cooperate during the project.
+Last, but not least, what happens when it rains?
+How do they cover the project and what type of delays should you expect if the weather doesn’t cooperate during the project.
 Especially if your work is being done during our volatile monsoon seasons, you’ll need to have some clarity on this so you know what to expect.